Smyrnaiiko minore

 In the manes form, which in the majority of the recordings remains exactly the same (Introduction - A verse - Intermediate theme - B verse - Shift), the last part consists of the "shift", an ambiance change that involves new melodies with new rhythmic features.
 The rhythms that are usually performed in the shift are horas, waltzes and sirbas.
 In the case of "

-Smyrneiko mane minore" (Smyrnaean minor manes), with singer Lefteris Menemenlis recorded in 1911, "Minore manes" (Minor manes), with singer Pantelis Voliotis recorded around 1911, and this record, titled "Smyrneiko minore" (Smyrnaean minor), with singer Marika Papagkika recorded in July 1919, the shift is a waltz.
+Smyrneiko mane minore" (Smyrnaean minor manes), with singer Lefteris Menemenlis Beslemedakis recorded on February 9, 1911 (Constantinople, Gramophone 4487t – 1-55017), "Minore manes" (Minor manes), with singer Pantelis Voliotis recorded around 1911 (Constantinople, Orfeon 1492 – 11082), "Minore manes (Smyrneikos)", with singer Thanasakis recorded in 1919 (New York, Panhellenion 314A), and this record, titled "Smyrneiko minore" (Smyrnaean minor), with singer Marika Papagkika recorded in July 1919, the shift is a waltz.
 This is a melody that is often associated with Smyrna in the relevant bibliography.

 Research and text: